vitreusx/pas-cg/docs/source/quickstart.md

 and is located
 at [`cg/src/simul/defaults.yml`](https://github.com/vitreusx/pas-cg/blob/main/cg/src/simul/default.yml)
 .
 To be precise, the implicit default parameter file gets overriden by the user-provided parameter files in the order in which they are listed.
+The output directory can be overriden with the `-o` option.

 ## Examples